TomerPacific/MobileWebSpecialistNanodegree/Lesson 08 - Images with Markup/README.md

 - Should you use a vector graphic or a raster graphic?
 Vector

 - Should you inline the logo or should you set its src to an external file?
 External

+## Cocnept 13 Quiz - Strategy Quiz 4
+- Should you use an animated .gif or animated SVG? .svg

+- Should you inline the spinner or should you set its srcs to an external file?
+External